bmwcarit/ramses-composer-docs/basics/android_app/README.md

 Multiple things going on here.
 Let's have a look one by one.

 First, we need a try/catch block.
-The RamsesThread is a thread - it is doing things asynchronously and hides some of the boilerplate code for rendering and event processing from our app.
-The price for that is that we have to handle the possible error that the thread might be interrupted.
+Most of the calls to RamsesThread are performed asynchronously and therefore can be interrupted.
+In a real-world application, our business logic should handle such interruptions gracefully, e.g. by showing something else or displaying a 'loading screen' while reloading the content.
+In this example, we keep things simple and just print the exception stack trace.

 Inside the try block, we first create a Ramses display and immediately show the scene we loaded earlier in the thread.
 Then, we tell the thread to start rendering.